Joseph Carne: Career

 Carne was a close observer, and paid special attention to the granitic veins of St Michael's Mount, and the vein-like lines of porphyritic rocks provincially termed elvans.
 In 1816 and 1818 Carne communicated to the Royal Geological Society of Cornwall his investigation On Elvan Courses, in which he established their general characters and fixed the probable dates of their intrusion into the granite masses and the clay-slates.
 The Granite of the Western part of Cornwall and the Geology of the Scilly Isles were additional communications made to the local geological society.

 After studying the formation of mineral veins, in 1818 he sent a paper to the Geological Society of Cornwall entitled On the relative Age of the Veins of Cornwall.
 This inquiry led, some years after, to the formation of a fund by subscription, which enabled William Jory Henwood to devote all his leisure, for many years, to personal observations in every mining field in Cornwall.
 These inquiries led to Carne being elected a Fellow of the Royal Society on 28 May 1818.
 In 1821 he published his paper On the Mineral Productions and the Geology of the Parish of St. Just.

-This work led to the collection of Cornish minerals, which he left in his Will to the care of his daughter Elizabeth.
+This work led to the collection of Cornish minerals, which he left in his Will to the care of his daughter Elizabeth Carne, who added both local material and specimens from her travels and installed it in a dedicated museum in Penzance.
 After her death in 1873, they became part of the family estate in the possession of Charles Campbell Ross, formerly MP for St. Ives.
-The Carne Mineral Collection was purchased for Cambridge University, by a coalition of sponsors and patrons keen to see it preserved, from the bankruptcy sale of the Carne bank's assets in the 1890s.
-See 'Fall of the House of Carne' on-line.
+The Carne Mineral Collection, of 8,000 specimens, was purchased for Cambridge University, by a coalition of sponsors and patrons keen to see it preserved, from the bankruptcy sale of the Carne bank's assets in 1898.
 The Carne Collection forms part of the large geological collections exhibited in the Sedgwick Museum of Earth Sciences, Cambridge.